Kimyounggun99/VRU-Accident/README.md

 **VRU-Accident** is a large-scale vision-language benchmark designed to evaluate multimodal large language models (MLLMs) in traffic accident scenarios involving **Vulnerable Road Users (VRUs)**, such as pedestrians and cyclists.

 We provide:
-- **1,000 real-world dashcam crash videos**
+- **1,000 real-world dashcam accident videos**
 - **6,000 multiple-choice VQA pairs** across six safety-critical categories
-- **1,000 dense crash scene descriptions**
+- **1,000 dense accident scene descriptions**

-This benchmark uniquely focuses on understanding the **causal, contextual, and preventive** aspects of crashes involving VRUs.
+This benchmark uniquely focuses on understanding the **causal, contextual, and preventive** aspects of accidents involving VRUs.

 ---